GermanAizek/NUMAyei/README.md

 ## TODO:
-- Hook and rewrite VirtualAlloc and VirtualAllocEx to VirtualAllocExNuma for each NUMA node
+- Hook and rewrite VirtualAlloc to VirtualAllocExNuma for each NUMA node
+- Hook any OpenProcess and CreateProcess for migrate to other NUMA nodes
 - Hook any method detect cores and threads
 - Hook open process as double-click or context menu right-click for non-PRO users not to run cmd.exe or powershell